Loaves and Fishes calls for shopper helpers

 ENID, Okla. — As the weather grows warmer, volunteer numbers dwindle at food banks.

-Many volunteers grow busy with vacation plans and outdoor activities over the summer, and their involvement at local food banks such as Loaves and Fishes slows.
-But like the lives of their volunteers, Loaves and Fishes is busiest over the summer.
+Many volunteers grow busy with vacation plans and outdoor activities over the summer, and their involvement at local food banks such as Loaves & Fishes slows.
+But like the lives of their volunteers, Loaves & Fishes is busiest over the summer.

 When school lets out for the summer, parents are responsible for feeding their child one or two more meals per day than they were during the school year.
 With food prices on the rise, the shift is difficult for many local families.